ghost717/regex/README.md

 - \S	Matches any non-whitespace character.
 Same as [^ \t\n\r]
 - \w	Matches any word character (definned as a to z, A to Z,0 to 9, and the underscore).
 Same as [a-zA-Z_0-9]
 - \W	Matches any non-word character.
 Same as [^a-zA-Z_0-9]

+### Repetition Quantifiers
+- p+	Matches one or more occurrences of the letter p.
+- p*	Matches zero or more occurrences of the letter p.
+- p?
+Matches zero or one occurrences of the letter p.
+- p{2}	Matches exactly two occurrences of the letter p.
+- p{2,3}	Matches at least two occurrences of the letter p, but not more than three occurrences of the letter p.
+- p{2,}	Matches two or more occurrences of the letter p.
+- p{,3}	Matches at most three occurrences of the letter p